CBS All Access Review 2021

-Well, CBS All Access is a live and on-demand TV streaming service where you’ll find all of your favorite CBS TV shows and movies, including Star Trek: Picard, NCIS, The Good Fight, and The American President.
+Well, CBS All Access is a live and on-demand TV streaming service where you’ll find all of your favorite CBS TV shows and movies, including Star Trek: Picard, NCIS, The Good Fight, and The Twilight Zone.

-And you’ll only have to budget $6–$10 per month for this entertainment.
+And you’ll only have to budget $6–$10 per month for this entertainment on-the-go.
 Not bad.

 Here’s our take on how CBS All Access stacks up for both CBS fans and those just looking for an all-around live TV streaming service.

 - Live TV streaming (news and NFL games)

 - Access to CBS programming only

 How much does CBS All Access cost?

 You’ve got two choices: limited commercials or no commercials at all

 CBS simply has two plans to choose from for its streaming service.
 The only difference—besides the price—is that one has commercials and one doesn’t.
 That’s it.

 You’ll get the same drama shows, classic movies, and live TV channels with either plan.